 Bhutan is ranked 95th happiest country in the world (out of 156 countries) according to the 2021 World Happiness Report.
-According to the same report, Finland is the number 1 happiest country in the world, but this statistic can be misleading.
-After all, happiness, as it is calculated using WHR takes into consideration primarily socio-economic factors, such as:
+However, Finland is the number 1 happiest country according to this report, but this statistic can be misleading since it is based on socio-economic factors, such as:

 - Healthy life expectancy